pallets/itsdangerous/docs/index.rst

 Python 3 Notes
 --------------

-On Python 3 the return serialized versions are represented as bytes.
+On Python 3 the interface that itsdangerous provides can be confusing at first.
+Depending on the internal serializer it wraps the return value of the functions can alter between unicode strings or bytes objects.
+The internal signer is always byte based.

-However in many cases (for instance when using the URL safe serializers) the data fits into ASCII so it can trivially be converted into unicode strings by adding an ``.encode('ascii')``.
-It also assumes that custom serializers operate on bytes as well.
+This is done to allow the module to operate on different serializers independent of how they are implemented.
+The module decides on the type of the serializer by doing a test serialization of an empty object.

 .. include:: ../CHANGES